 Additional Information: Loulis’s biological mother was housed at Yerkes Regional Primate Research Center and used in invasive biomedical research.

 Personal: Ever the charmer, Loulis has a quicksilver temperament -- ranging from sweet to devilish.
-He is very social with all members of his chimpanzee and human families.
+Always the baby of the family, Loulis had a very special relationship with his mother Washoe and a particularly close friendship with Dar.
 Loulis is playful, affectionate and quick to offer reassurance.
-During Chimposiums, Loulis is the chimpanzee most likely to be enriched by the crowd as he spends the most time watching human visitors; he seems very interested in children.
-He is very social with both his chimpanzee and human family.
+Loulis is the chimpanzee most likely to be enriched by watching human visitors and is very interested in children.
+He is very social with both his chimpanzee and human family and has continued to show his gregarious personality at Fauna Foundation.

-Favorite Activities: Loulis seems to thrive on social activity spends a great deal of time interacting with human companions, soliciting games of chase, shoe tickling, or tug of war.
-Loulis also seems to enjoy mirrors, hats, hoods, and naked feet.
+Favorite Activities: Loulis thrives on social activity and spends a great deal of time interacting with human companions, soliciting games of chase (his very favorite game), shoe tickling, or tug of war.
+Loulis also enjoys mirrors, hats, hoods, and feet.

 Favorite Foods: Granola bars, plain or fruit-flavored rice, red apples, and Koolaid flavored ice are foods that elicit excited food squeaks in Loulis.
-However, he also seems to be the most suspicious of new foods.
+However, he is also the most suspicious of new foods.